-3.226 The Lee Valley SPA and Lee Valley Ramsar site (hereafter the 'SPA/Ramsar' unless considering specific site features) comprise a series of man-made and semi-natural waterbodies (reservoirs, lagoons and gravel pits) along the River Lea in North London.
+- 4.231 The Lee Valley SPA and Lee Valley Ramsar site (hereafter the 'SPA/Ramsar' unless considering specific site features) comprise a series of man-made and semi-natural waterbodies (reservoirs, lagoons and gravel pits) along the River Lea in North London.
 The closest units to the Newham borough area are a group of reservoirs around Walthamstow constructed in the late 19th century; the remainder of the SPA/Ramsar is located north of the M25 and substantially beyond the zone of influence of the ELJWP.
-Parts of the sites are managed as nature reserves.

-3.227 The Walthamstow reservoirs are operated by Thames Water and are used for fishing and birdwatching, but water sports are not permitted.
+Parts of the sites are managed as nature reserves. - 4.232 The Walthamstow reservoirs are operated by Thames Water and are used for fishing and birdwatching, but water sports are not permitted.
 There are however a number of well used public paths around the reservoir margins.
-Other units of the SPA are used for recreational water sports.

-3.228 The SSSI units underpinning the SPA and Ramsar site are currently in 'favourable' or 'unfavourable recovering' condition, and the SIP does not identify any pressures currently affecting site integrity.
-The improvement plan [See reference 142] identifies several threats, principally:

-Water pollution (principally related to the need for clear open water and moderately eutrophic conditions);
+Other units of the SPA are used for recreational water sports. - 4.233 The SSSI units underpinning the SPA and Ramsar site are currently in 'favourable' or 'unfavourable recovering' condition, and the SIP does not identify any pressures currently affecting site integrity.
+The improvement plan [See reference 144] identifies several threats, principally: - Water pollution (principally related to the need for clear open water and moderately eutrophic conditions); - Water level management (principally relating to the operation of the reservoirs for water abstraction); - Public access / disturbance (recreational water sports (not within Walthamstow reservoirs), angling and dog-walking); - Inappropriate scrub control (relating to reedbed management and marginal habitats); - Fish stocking (relating to recreational angling and the need to balance this against the interest feature requirements);

-- Water level management (principally relating to the operation of the reservoirs for water abstraction); - Public access / disturbance (recreational water sports (not within Walthamstow reservoirs), angling and dog-walking); - Inappropriate scrub control (relating to reedbed management and marginal habitats); - Fish stocking (relating to recreational angling and the need to balance this against the interest feature requirements); - Invasive species (the wetlands are periodically colonised by Azolla); - Inappropriate cutting / mowing (rotational management of reedbed for bittern) - Air pollution (principally relating to potential effects on reedbeds supporting bittern, although it should be noted that for most wetland habitats eutrophication via run-off and flood water is overwhelmingly more significant than air pollution, and available Nitrogen is rarely a limiting factor in these ecosystems).

-3.229 The boroughs are also important locations for various nationally and locally important habitats and species.
-A total of eight sites are currently designated as Sites of Special Scientific Interest (SSSI's) in Redbridge, whilst Havering contains three SSSIs.

-3.230 There are 42 Sites of Importance for Nature Conservation (SINCs) within the current Newham planning boundary (two Metropolitan, 20 Borough, and 16 Local).
+- Invasive species (the wetlands are periodically colonised by Azolla); - Inappropriate cutting / mowing (rotational management of reedbed for bittern) - Air pollution (principally relating to potential effects on reedbeds supporting bittern, although it should be noted that for most wetland habitats eutrophication via run-off and flood water is overwhelmingly more significant than air pollution, and available Nitrogen is rarely a limiting factor in these ecosystems). - 4.234 The boroughs are also important locations for various nationally and locally important habitats and species.
+A total of eight sites are currently designated as Sites of Special Scientific Interest (SSSI's) in Redbridge, whilst Havering contains three SSSIs. - 4.235 There are 42 Sites of Importance for Nature Conservation (SINCs) within the London Borough of Newham [See reference 145].
 In Barking and Dagenham, a total of 25 sites are currently designated as SINCs.
-These comprise three Sites of Metropolitan Importance, seven Sites of Borough Importance Grade 1, eight Sites of Borough Importance Grade 2 and seven Sites of Local Importance.
-A total of 36 sites are currently designated as SINCs in Redbridge in addition to four local nature reserves.
+These comprise three Sites of Metropolitan Importance, seven Sites of Borough Importance Grade 1, eight Sites of Borough Importance Grade 2 and seven Sites of Local Importance [See reference 146].
+A total of 35 sites are currently designated as SINCs in Redbridge (five Sites of Metropolitan Importance, seven Sites of Borough Importance (Grade 1), 13 Site of Borough Importance (Grade 2) and 10 Sites of Local Importance) [See reference 147].
 In Havering, there are 101 designated Sites of Importance for Nature Conservation, of which 11 are Metropolitan SINCS as well as a number of wildlife corridors.
-There are a seven Local Nature Reserves and a number of areas of ancient woodland.

-3.231 Barking and Dagenham, does not have extensive natural assets, due to its industrial past and heritage .
-The borough does not have any Areas of Outstanding Natural Beauty (AONB), Ramsar sites, Special Areas of Conservation or SSSI's [See reference 143].

-3.232 Endangered species and habitats are protected through the compilation and delivery of Biodiversity Action Plans (BAPs) at national, regional and local levels.
+There are seven Local Nature Reserves and a number of areas of ancient woodland. - 4.236 The London Borough of Barking and Dagenham does not have extensive natural assets, due to its industrial past and heritage.
+The borough does not have any Areas of Outstanding Natural Beauty (AONB), Ramsar sites, Special Areas of Conservation or SSSI's [See reference 148]. - 4.237 Endangered species and habitats are protected through the compilation and delivery of Biodiversity Action Plans (BAPs) at national, regional and local levels.
 Priority Habitats and Species are regarded as the most important habitats and species that need to be conserved across the country.